 Methotrexate is associated with a series of common and serious side effects.

 Methotrexate is also associated with more serious side effects such as hepatic cirrhosis, pulmonary fibrosis and neutropenia.

-Patients must take folinic acid to reverse the effects of methotrexate overdose.
+Folinic acid can be used to reverse the effects of methotrexate overdose.